wgascarosas/cse15l-lab-reports/lab-report-2-week-4.md

 *[Link to test file](https://github.com/wgascarosas/markdown-parse/blob/main/test-file6.md)*

 *Analysis of fix:*
 When involving test file 6, we did not get any error, there was simply a printed out statement (`[page.com]`).
 Here the program thought the image inside the brackets was a link.
 To fix this we weould need to add if else statement to check if the first character is a "!".
-If so the image will be skipped over.
+If so the image will be skipped over which is what we want.